nathanvid/infinitemage-website/content/chapters/chapter_0213.md

 It felt like a madman acting out two people by himself.

 *—Don't be confused.
-I am Shirone, and Shirone is me.
+I am you, and you are me.
 Just let your thoughts arise naturally.*

 He understood the method, but even the thoughts that just arose felt like his own delusions, giving him chills.

 Did he really have to think that?
 It seemed like he could think any number of other thoughts if he tried.

 *—Don't doubt it!
-If you start doubting, everything that makes up Shirone will collapse.
+If you start doubting, everything that makes up you will collapse.
 Possession is a sensitive technique.
 Just accept it.*

 Shirone decided to simply believe.
 Even if the thoughts in his head were nothing more than his own delusions, he concluded they were truth.